JLG-96/milestone-project-mildew-detection-in-cherry-leaves/README.md

   %pycodestyle_on
   ```

-3. After running all cells, the notebooks showed no execution errors.
-Minor PEP8 warnings were raised regarding:
+After running all cells, the notebooks showed no execution errors.

+**However**, during PEP8 validation using %pycodestyle_on, the following warning was triggered in the Data Collection notebook:

-Missing whitespace around operators (E225)
+- *E225: missing whitespace around operator*

-Lines exceeding 79 characters (E501)

-These minor style warnings did not affect the functionality or logic of the code, and were deemed acceptable for the purposes of this project.
+This occurred in a cell containing a Jupyter shell command:

+- !*kaggle datasets download -d {KaggleDatasetPath} -p {DestinationFolder}*

+**Explaination:**
+The pycodestyle linter misinterpreted the shell flags -d and -p as Python operators.

+According to shell syntax, these must not include whitespace (e.g., - d would break the command).

+Therefore, although flagged by the linter, this is a false positive that should be ignored for shell commands.

+**Resolution:**
+The command was intentionally left unchanged to maintain correct execution.

+All other Python code in the notebook is fully PEP8-compliant.

 ### App Python File Validation